circleci/circleci-docs/jekyll/_cci2/testing-ios.md

     version: "2.6"
 ```

+Replace `2.6` with the version you require from the Software Manifest file.
+You do not need to specify the full Ruby version, `3.0.2` for example, just the major version.
+This will ensure your config does not break when switching to newer images that might have newer patch versions of Ruby.

 To switch back to the system default Ruby (the Ruby shipped by Apple with macOS), define the `version` as `system`:

 ```yaml